LarsKusanagi/OCP-Cut-Character-Models/README.md

 This project is for characters who are cut from Ravensoft version Marvel Ultimate Alliance 1 release or not make it in DLC, nor not appearing in X-Men Legends duology. "*" denotes for early bird cameo costumes

 List of Characters
-* Longshot - Originally planned as PSP exclusive.
+* Longshot (TBR) - Originally planned as PSP exclusive.
 All models recreated by myself.
 Original Modified sources by NorrinRadd and BaconWizard
   * Classic
     * Sources: Ka-Zar; New X-Men Professor X Outfit; Ultimate Captain America Belt Pocket; Original Shoulder Strap & Right Leg Wrap; Costest of Champions Knife Model & Shoulder Strap Texture; Yellow Star Mark on Right Half of Jacket
   * Exiles(*)